 Properties that have been aggregated away are not represented at all in the aggregated instances.

-Dynamic properties introduced through an alias or with custom aggregates are represented as defined by the response format.
+Dynamic properties introduced through an alias, through transformation nest or with custom aggregates are represented as defined by the response format.
+In particular, this includes a type annotation as additional control information to disambiguate the type of the represented value where required by the response format.

 Aggregated instances are logically instances of the declared type of the collection identified by the resource path of the request.
 If the resource path identifies a collection of entities, the aggregated instances are also entities.
 These aggregated entities can be transient or persistent.
-Transient entities don’t possess an edit link or read link, and in the JSON representation are marked with "@odata.id": null, see [OData-JSON].
+Transient entities don’t possess an edit link or read link, and in the JSON representation of OData 4.0 payloads are marked with "@odata.id": null, which can be omitted in 4.01 payloads, see [OData-JSON].
 Edit links or read links of persistent entities MUST encode the necessary information to re-retrieve that particular aggregate value.
 How the necessary information is exactly encoded is not part of this specification.
 Only the boundary conditions defined in [OData-Protocol], sections 4.1 and 4.2 MUST be met.

+The context URL describes the superset of properties occurring in entities of the aggregated result set.

-Example 35: looking again to the sample request for getting sales amounts per product and country presented in section 3.10.1 (Example 24):
+Example 38: looking again to the sample request for getting sales amounts per product and country presented in section 3.10.1 (Example 24):